mommys-little-hacker/drone_k8s_rollout/README.md

 * Authorize in cluster
 * Update images for specified objects
-* Test if all new containers are up and running
+* Wait until release is over
-* Print logs and rollback if not
+* Print logs and rollback if release fails

 ## Usage

-Default value is in brackets
+List of recognised parameters

+### parameter (default_value) - description

 * user (admin) - k8s API user.
 If you do not use RBAC, then it is most likely to be "admin";
 * token - k8s API autorization token.
 Possible ways to obtain it are described later;